"I don't think it was just

 Voted as the “Music Pick” for the Spring Edition of Southern Oregon Magazine 2015 and featured again in the Summer Edition 2016, Allison Scull and Victor Martin’s unusual collaborative style, singer-songwriter plus saxophone, connects to grown-ups and little people alike.
 Together they create a fusion of musical forms uniquely their own.
 They blend roots music — a fusion of jazz, folk, blues, a little funk, originals and some jazz standards laced with some French lyrics.
 Allison learned French alongside her sisters, where she grew up in Belgium.
 Victor was born and raised on the East Coast in Delaware.

 Allison and Victor have released several recordings: From the Back Burner, Allison Scull and Victor Martin Live, and Cool Like the Breeze.
-Currently in the studio, they next recording will feature some new original material and a couple of class jazz songs.
+They have just completed their Nation of Jubilation album due out for release in January of 2023.

 This duo, along with Allison’s twin sister, Suzanne, organize Jazz in the Canyon, a four day, multi-venue event spanning over the last weekend of September in the historic train town of Dunsmuir, CA. Given the Siskiyou Arts Council Achievement Award for their dedication to the arts in their own community, they are also garnering fans nationally and internationally.